iabhisheksaini01/Documentation/scrum-70_salary.md

 ---
 ## What problems does it resolve?
---> Eliminates salary data duplication across services
+- Eliminates salary data duplication across services

---> Provides consistent APIs for salary operations
+-  Provides consistent APIs for salary operations

---> Enhances maintainability of payroll logic
+-  Enhances maintainability of payroll logic

--->Enables audit trails for salary changes
+ - Enables audit trails for salary changes

--->Simplifies integration with downstream services like attendance and leave management
+ - Simplifies integration with downstream services like attendance and leave management

 ---